Adult stem cell: Neural stem cells

 The existence of stem cells in the adult brain has been postulated following the discovery that the process of neurogenesis, the birth of new neurons, continues into adulthood in rats.
 The presence of stem cells in the mature primate brain was first reported in 1967.
-It has since been shown that new neurons are generated in adult mice, songbirds and primates, including humans.
+It has since been shown that new neurons are generated in adult mice, songbirds, and primates, including humans.
 Normally, adult neurogenesis is restricted to two areas of the brain – the subventricular zone, which lines the lateral ventricles, and the dentate gyrus of the hippocampal formation.
 Although the generation of new neurons in the hippocampus is well established, the presence of true self-renewing stem cells there has been debated.
 Under certain circumstances, such as following tissue damage in ischemia, neurogenesis can be induced in other brain regions, including the neocortex.

-Neural stem cells are commonly cultured in vitro as so called neurospheres – floating heterogeneous aggregates of cells, containing a large proportion of stem cells.
-They can be propagated for extended periods of time and differentiated into both neuronal and glia cells, and therefore behave as stem cells.
-However, some recent studies suggest that this behaviour is induced by the culture conditions in progenitor cells, the progeny of stem cell division that normally undergo a strictly limited number of replication cycles in vivo.
+Neural stem cells are commonly cultured in vitro as so-called neurospheres – floating heterogeneous aggregates of cells, containing a large proportion of stem cells.
+They can be propagated for extended periods and differentiated into both neuronal and glial cells, and therefore behave as stem cells.
+However, some recent studies suggest that this behavior is induced by the culture conditions in progenitor cells, the progeny of stem cell division that normally undergo a strictly limited number of replication cycles in vivo.
 Furthermore, neurosphere-derived cells do not behave as stem cells when transplanted back into the brain.

-Neural stem cells share many properties with haematopoietic stem cells (HSCs).
+Neural stem cells share many properties with hematopoietic stem cells (HSCs).
 Remarkably, when injected into the blood, neurosphere-derived cells differentiate into various cell types of the immune system.